Labor Advice and Coworking

 Suppliers can significantly influence the costs and quality of a company's products or services.
 For example:

-• High leverage: If there are only a few suppliers in the market or if they offer unique products.
+• High influence: If there are only a few suppliers in the market or if they offer unique products.

-• Low leverage: When there are multiple options and switching costs between suppliers are low.
+• Low influence: When there are multiple options and the costs of switching between providers are low.

-To mitigate this risk, companies can diversify their sources of supply or negotiate long-term contracts.
+To mitigate this risk, companies can diversify their supply sources or negotiate long-term contracts.

-Consumers, especially when they have many choices or when they buy in large volumes, can demand lower prices, better quality or additional services.
-This power is greatest in:
+Consumers, especially when they have many options or when they buy in large volumes, may demand lower prices, better quality, or additional services.
+This power is greater in:

-• Saturated markets where customers have more choices.
+• Saturated markets where customers have more options.

 • Sectors where market information is widely available.